bcgov/PIMS/backend/tools/keycloak/sync/README.md

    ![keycloak console](./pims-service-account-config.png)

-3. Copy the Client Secret and place it in your `.env` file.
+4. Copy the Client Secret and place it in your `.env` file.
 And update the environment value to the appropiate one _[Local, Development, Test, Production]_.\_

    ```conf
    ASPNETCORE_ENVIRONMENT=Local
    Keycloak__ClientSecret={Client Secret}
    ```

-4. Run the Keycloak Sync Tool
+5. Run the Keycloak Sync Tool

    ```bash
    dotnet run
    ```

+> NOTE - If you have users in your pims database that have `agencies` attributes of non-existing agencies, you will receive errors in the last portion of the sync when attempting to reconcile users.
+You can ignore these errors for the most part, but realize that the users will need to be manually updated with correct agency values when you login to PIMS (using a **System Administrator** account).